nus-tic4001-AY2122S1/tp/docs/DeveloperGuide.md

 ## Non-Functional Requirements

--Users are able to run the application with Java11 installed
+- Users are able to run the application with Java11 installed

--The application has been designed to handle up to 100’s of user appointments optimally without affecting its performance.
+- The application has been designed to handle up to 100’s of user appointments optimally without affecting its performance.

--The application should preferably be executable on Windows OS or compatible software-emulated terminal.
+- The application should preferably be executable on Windows OS or compatible software-emulated terminal.

 ## Glossary